 This changing of spaces to reflect their natural habitates is referred to as environmental enrichment.
 These early changes lead to laws that created guidelines for environments, making this type of enrichment a requirement for the welfare of captive animals.
 That, in turn, opened up a whole field dedicated to understanding animals' health and wellness need.

 Environmental enrichment is simply your dog's space.
 Dogs adapt well to living harmoniously with us, so we often forget they are animals living in a human-centered world.
 Walking on a paved street with cars whizzing by or going inside buildings with man-made materials and items can feel a bit strange and even scary.
 Having positive experiences in these different places helps build the dog's comfort level and confidence!

 Safety.
 Just like you child-proof a home for a child, dog-proofing your space provides a safe environment to explore and play.
 This means clearing reachable areas of hazardous items your dog might chew on and being aware of what your dog could knock over and break.

 Bed placement.
 Watch where your dog likes to sleep.
 Is it someplace dark or in the sun?
 Cooler or warmer?
 Away from people and noise or right in the center of the activity?
 Their natural resting spot is usually a good place to put their bed.

 Safe Space.
 Most dogs will crave a place to be alone especially if they are feeling uncomfortable or scared.
 This can be a cozy nook or an open crate they can come in and out of as they choose.

 Toys.
-Providing toys for your dog, especially ones that mimic what they would find in nature, also enriches their environment.
+Provide toys for your dog, especially ones that mimic what they would find in nature.
+This also enriches their environment.

 While our dogs are typically more adaptable to our environments than zoo animals like a monkey or lion, it is still helpful to be aware of its impact.
 This awareness and simple adjustments to our homes can lead to positive changes in your dog's behavior and well-being.
 Learn about the other types of enrichment and activities to do with your dog!